 In this article, we’ll show you how to make a how-to video that your learners will definitely like.
+To get a quick overview of the process, watch the tutorial below.
+For more detailed instructions, continue reading the article.

-Different Types of Instructional Videos
+Different Types of Tutorial Videos

 Before we dive into the process of making how-to videos, you need to understand what differentiates them from other types of instructional videos.
 Video-based training can be divided into 4 main categories: